Yanomy/yanomy.github.io/docs/assets/posts/2023-07-01-data-type-optimizations.md

 ---
 title: Data Type Optimizations
 createdAt: 2023-07-01T11:39:13 +0800
-categories: [Redis]
+categories:
+  - Redis
+tags:
+  - Redis
-tags: [Redis, Data Type Optimizations, Jedis, 「Redis Essentials」]
+  - Data Type Optimizations
+  - Jedis
+  - 「Redis Essentials」
 ---

 In Redis, all data types can use different encodings to save memory or improve performance.
 For instance,